foss-for-synopsys-dwc-arc-processors/documentation/docs/arcv/custom.md

 3. Set `Target Options -> Generate code for the specific ABI` to `ilp32f`.
 4. Set `Target Options -> Tune for CPU` to `-mtune=arc-v-rmx-100-series`.

+If you want to set extra GCC options for target libraries you can do this through `Target Options -> Target CFLAGS`.
+For example, you can add `-mstrict-align` to make all target code to be aligned.

 Then build the toolchain as usual:

 ```
 $ ./ct-ng build
 ```

-The toolchain may be found in `riscv64-unknown-elf` directory.
+The toolchain may be found in `riscv64-snps-elf-newlib` or `riscv64-snps-elf-picolibc` directory.
 It uses `-march=rv32imafc_zicond_zicsr_zifencei -mabi=ilp32f -mtune=arc-v-rmx-100-series`
 options by default.